zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 ### Perform Multi-Camera Calibration

-Now, that we have detected all feature points in all captures from all cameras, we can perform the multi-camera calibration ([go to source][calibrate-url]).
+Now that we have detected all feature points in all captures from all cameras, we can perform the multi-camera calibration ([go to source][calibrate-url]).

 ```cpp
 const auto results = Zivid::Calibration::calibrateMultiCamera(detectionResults);